ck2136/reproducible_research/readme.md

 git remote add origin <address to store repository>
 ```

 The code above is adding a remote repository named `origin` that is located at `<address to store repository>`.
-You can also not use `origin` and change to a different branch name.
+You can also not use `origin` and change to a different repository name.
 To check which remote repository is used for the project issue `git remote`.
 You can also check what url is used for the remote repository:

 ```
 git remote get-url --all origin